Nainoaian/Nainoaian.github.io/essays/the-impact-of-javascript.md

 ---
 layout: essay
 type: essay
-title: The Impact of Jacascript
+title: The Impact of Javascript
 # All dates must be YYYY-MM-DD format!
 date: 2019-06-09
 labels: